 There are three months as column titles and different products as row titles.

-Although this looks like an ordinary view, the following message appears when you try to enter a number into a cell (e.g. D7):
+Although this looks like a regular view, the following message appears when you try to enter a number into a cell (e.g. D7):

-The reason for this message is that these cells are not only defined by one element of the dimension “Months” and one of the dimension “Products”; they are also influenced by the head dimensions in the cell range D3:G3.
-Because of the element “Europe”, these are consolidated cells, and writing into a consolidated cell is not possible.
-These cells don’t hold a single, physically stored value, but instead are calculated in memory as result of the underlying base element data.
+The reason for this message is that these are consolidated cells, and writing into a consolidated cell is not possible.
+This means they are not only defined by one element of the dimension Months and one of the dimension Products; they are also influenced by the head dimensions in the cell range D3:G3.

-Nevertheless, by splashing values into such cells, the values can be delivered to the underlying base cells without being stored there.
+Nevertheless, by splashing values into such cells, the values can be delivered to the underlying base cells without being manually entered there.

-Important note: back up your database regularly!
-Using these splashing techniques allows you to play with the data in very useful ways, i.e., “What would happen if you change the data by x%?”
+Important: Back up your database regularly.
+Using these splashing techniques allows you to play with the data in very useful ways.
+For example, you can check what would happen if you changed the data by x%?.
 But data splashing can result in data corruption, as when you no longer know the values of your original data and it cannot be retrieved again.
 There is a simple solution: create a backup of the database before you play with your data.